Find out how to pay Aggregates Levy and the time it takes for payments to reach HMRC.

-Send your cheque made payable to ‘HM Revenue and Customs only’ followed by your 15-digit reference number.
+Make your cheque payable to ‘HM Revenue and Customs only’.

 HM Revenue and Customs

-If you get a return and calculate that you have nothing to pay or are due a repayment, you must still send it back to HMRC.
+If you make a return and work out that you have nothing to pay, or are due a repayment, you must still submit it to HMRC.